iF2007/OFCR-2019-AutoUpdate/README.md

 ## Step 4: Modify path as shown below
 ![image](https://i.ibb.co/FDBWxNr/TIM-20181225112244.png)
 ## Step 5: Wait for the download to complete
+It may take longer to download whole repo initialially.
+Afterwards only changes files will be downloaded.
 ## Step 6: When updating, simply click 'fetch', then wait until 'pull' is available, then select 'pull'
 ![image](https://i.ibb.co/jvZkNXY/TIM-20181225112315.png)
 ![image](https://i.ibb.co/M8N2QbK/TIM-20181225112327.png)